radapdal/process/projectdeliveryprocess.md

 The goal of this process is to streamline the delivery of software via iterative scoping and deployment.

 This process aims to:
-- Get constant feedback and reduce error by deploying small but consistent iteration.
+- Get constant feedback and reduce error by deploying small but consistent iterations.
-- Reduce risk of over-commitment and under-delivery by focusing the few tasks for the iteration.
+- Reduce risk of over-commitment and under-delivery by focusing key tasks required for the iteration.
-- Increase team productivity by sense of accomplishment on every successful release.
+- Increase client trust and team productivity by accomplishing multiple successful releases.